solygambas/kotlin-projects/10-mars-photos/README.md

 # MarsPhotos

-An app that shows images of Mars surface, using Retrofit to make REST requests.
+An app to learn how to get data from an API, using Retrofit to make REST requests.

 <p align="center">
 <img src="screenshot.png" style="width:528px;max-width: 100%;">